-Induced nuclear fission is a particularly relevant highly non-equilibrium strongly interacting quantum many-body system to study.
-Fission fragments emerge highly excited, with an average excitation energy of up to about 20 MeV each~\cite{Bulgac:2016,Bulgac:2019c,Bulgac:2020}, an excitation energy at which the pairing correlations are absent.
-Therefore, the fact that we formally obtained the result that the final Boltzmann one-body entropy increases within a formalism emerging from a treatment of pairing correlations, in particular even after performing a projection on the total proton and neutron numbers, furthermore underlines our conclusion that this increase is indeed solely related to the significant larger degree of complexity and more entanglement in the final many-body wave-function, compared to the initial many-body function.
+Induced nuclear fission and collisions of heavy-ions are particularly relevant highly non-equilibrium strongly interacting quantum many-body system to study.
+Nuclear fragments emerge highly excited in both fission and heavy-ion collisions, with an average temperature well above the critical temperature $T>T_c$~\cite{Bulgac:2016,Bulgac:2019c,Bulgac:2022}, at an excitation energy at which the pairing correlations are absent.
+Therefore, the fact that we formally obtained the result that the final quantum Boltzmann one-body/entanglement entropy increases within a formalism emerging from a treatment of pairing correlations, in particular even after performing a projection on the total proton and neutron numbers, furthermore underlines our conclusion that this increase is indeed solely related to the significant larger degree of complexity and more entanglement in the final many-body wave-function, compared to the initial many-body function.

 Long tails of the momentum distribution have been measured~\cite{Hen:2014,Hen:2017} and a comprehensive picture of nuclei should and can incorporate both mean field and SRCs~\cite{Bulgac:2022,Bulgac:2022a}.
 These conclusions are in full agreement with Shina Tan's~\cite{Tan:2008a,Tan:2008b,Tan:2008c,Zwerger:2011,Braaten:2011,Castin:2011} conclusion that the presence of SRCs, although not necessarily always with ``pure'' character $n_k=C/k^4$, are present irrespective of whether the system is superfluid or a Fermi-like liquid.
 The presence of these long tails for $n_k$ leads to a generalization of the textbook definition~\cite{Abrikosov:1963} of the equilibrium single-particle occupation probabilities in strongly interacting many fermion systems~\cite{Bulgac:2022a}.